 The Conscious Capitalism movement includes numerous CEOs and thought leaders globally.
 To fulfil its purpose and mission, and to respond to increasing demand for information, support and collaboration, Conscious Capitalism, Inc. empowers a global network of U.S. and International Chapters to run events and through presentations, publications and social media.
 The Australian Chapter currently has communities in Sydney, Melbourne, and Perth and in 2016 merged with New Zealand.

-Conscious Capitalism Australia & New Zealand is a non-for-profit organization dedicated the cultivation of the theory and practice of Conscious Capitalism and serving as communities of inquiry and practice for business leaders, entrepreneurs, coaches and consultants and others.
+Conscious Capitalism Australia & New Zealand is a non-for-profit organization dedicated to the cultivation of the theory and practice of Conscious Capitalism and serving as communities of inquiry and practice for business leaders, entrepreneurs, coaches and consultants and others.
 Drivem by members, for members, we aim to co-create a thriving ecosystem of conscious businesses that serve, lead and advocate the greater good.

 “Capitalism is the most successful form of human social cooperation ever created.”